Graylog2/documentation/pages/external_dashboards.rst

+:orphan:

 *******************
 External dashboards
 *******************

 There are other frontends that are connecting to the Graylog REST API and display data or information in a special way.

+.. warning:: As of time of writing this, we have now known external dashbard that is working.
+This is the reason this page is removed from the documentation.

 CLI stream dashboard
 ====================